In a heated market, there can be a competitive level of interest in a property.

 How to decide what to offer

 There are no hard and fast rules.
-Determining what to offer will be dependent on the market, how much you like the property and its asking price.
+Determining how much to offer on a house will be dependent on the market, how much you like the property and its asking price.

 The best advice, whenever you submit an offer, is to ensure that you have done your research.